apache/jackrabbit-oak/oak-doc/src/site/markdown/mongomk.md

 The `MongoMK` stores each node in a separate MongoDB document and updates to a node are stored by adding new revision/value pairs to the document.
-This way the previous state of a node is preserved and can still be retrieved by a session looking a given snapshot (revision) of the repository.
+This way the previous state of a node is preserved and can still be retrieved by a session looking at a given snapshot (revision) of the repository.

 The basic MongoDB document of a node in Oak looks like this: